Have you ever felt stuck in life and like you wanted to try something new but then thought you didn’t have what it takes to make the change?

 - Do I feel empowered and motivated when I’m around them?
 Or do I feel pessimistic and discouraged?

-Pay attention; the people you surround yourself with may be contributing to your feelings of not being good enough, whether they’re aware of it or not.
+Pay attention; the people you surround yourself with may be contributing to your feelings of not being good enough, whether they know it or not.

 3. You haven’t healed your childhood traumas